hashicorp/terraform-provider-azurerm/examples/cdn/frontdoor/frontdoor-cmk-byoc-custom-domain/README.md

 | Your Personal AAD Object ID              | -               | **Get** and **List** | **Get**, **List**, **Purge** and **Recover**  |
 | Terraform Service Principal              | -               | **Get**              | **Get**, **Import**, **Delete** and **Purge** |

-Once you have created your `Azure DNS Zone`, delegated your domain provider's DNS to the `Azure DNS Zone` you will need to import the `Resource Group` and the `Azure DNS Zone` into the Terraform state file by running the following import commands:
+Once you have created your `Azure DNS Zone` and delegated your domain provider's DNS to the `Azure DNS Zone` you will need to import the `Resource Group` and the `Azure DNS Zone` into the Terraform state file by running the following import commands:

 * terraform import azurerm_resource_group.example /subscriptions/{subscription}/resourceGroups/`${var.prefix}-cdn-frontdoor-managed-ssl-example`
 * terraform import azurerm_dns_zone.example /subscriptions/{subscription}/resourceGroups/`${var.prefix}-cdn-frontdoor-managed-ssl-example`/providers/Microsoft.Network/dnszones/`dnsZoneName`

-Now that the Prerequisites have been completed and your state file contains your `Resource Group` and `Azure DNS Zone` you can simply run `terraform apply` to create a `CDN Frontdoor` with two Frontdoor managed TLS/SSL certificate custom domains.
+Now that the Prerequisites have been completed and your state file contains your `Resource Group` and `Azure DNS Zone` you can simply run `terraform apply` to create a `CDN Frontdoor` with a BYOC TLS/SSL custom domain.